North Head Walk in Manly (Map and Highlights)

 Path to the Fairfax Walk

-The highlight along this walk is the Burragula Lookout, which is widely considered one of the most scenic lookout points in Sydney.
+The highlight along this walk is the Burragula Lookout, which is widely considered one of the most scenic viewing points in Sydney.
 It’s also the perfect whale-watching spot, with clear ocean views.

 Burragula Lookout